tomcohen13/AI-Squid-Game/README.md

 #### 2.3.1 Utility
 Say we have reached our maximum depth of 5.
 Since we can't go further, we must evaluate the utility of the current state as if it is a leaf node in the tree.
 Since we're allowed to be selfish (at last!), we seek to evaluate: "How good is this state for US?"

-To evaluate the utility of a state , we will need to come up with clever heuristic functions `utility(S : Grid)` that take in a state (the grid, the players, etc) and returns some numerical value that estimates the goodness of this state to _you_!
+To evaluate the utility of a state , we will need to come up with clever a heuristic function `utility(S : Grid)` that takes in a state and returns some numerical value that estimates the goodness of this state for _you_!

 **Note:** The better the heuristics, the better your player will be able to navigate the game. **Do not underestimate the power of a good heuristic function.**